niladrridas/hdl_serial_comm/CONTRIBUTING.md

 ## Code of Conduct

 This project follows a Code of Conduct.
 By participating, you agree to uphold this code.
-Please report any unacceptable behavior.
+Please report any unacceptable behaviour.

 ## Getting Help

-If you have questions or need help with anything related to the project, feel free to open an issue or reach out to [maintainer's name] at [maintainer's email].
+If you have questions or need help with anything related to the project, feel free to open an issue or reach out to Niladri Das at ndas1262000@gmail.com.

 ## License

-By contributing to [Your Project Name], you agree that your contributions will be licensed under the [LICENSE] file in the root of the project.
+By contributing to UART Communication on Xilinx FPGA, you agree that your contributions will be licensed under the [LICENSE](https://github.com/niladrigithub/hdl_serial_comm?tab=MIT-1-ov-file) file at the root of the project.

 Thank you for contributing!

-[Your Project Name] Team
+UART Communication on Xilinx FPGA Team